IHE/ITI.Topologies/topologies.md

 ### Indicating Document Sharing Connectivity

-As stated previously, document Sharing relationships might be expressed in the directory via Organization.partOf or by use of the OrganizationAffiliation Resource.
+As stated previously, document sharing relationships might be expressed in the directory via Organization.partOf or by use of the OrganizationAffiliation Resource.

 Organization.partOf is the simplest way to represent a relationship between two Organizations.
 When child organizations have a partOf relationship with a parent, there is ambiguity around whether requesting data from, or delivering messages to, the parent organization will return data from, or route the message to, the child organizations.
-Alternatively, mCSD supplies an OrganizationAffiliation.code - DocShare-federate - that can be used on an OrganizationAffiliation Resource to explicitly declare that a parent provides document sharing access to a child organization.
+Therefore, this relationship is only feasible in purpose built directories where it is obvious what the .partOf relationships convey, and the future growth opportunities for such a directory are limited.
-The DocShare-federate code implies that children are accessible for all document sharing technologies supported by the parent; there is no way to declare that the parent endpoints will work for pull but not push, for example. mCSD might declare a more granular set of OrganizationAffiliation codes in the future to help facilitate this level of nuance.
+Conversely, a more explicit and future proof alternative is to use the OrganizationAffiliation resource to convey what document sharing access is possible.

 Because the use of partOf is not explicit in whether it signifies that a parent Organization provides document sharing access to its children, directory policy will need to clarify the meaning of partOf with respect to Document Sharing.
 Directory policy that declares organizational hierarchy via partOf implies accessibility to child entries, meaning: